eingress/github-unfollow/README.md

 # Github Unfollow

-A nodejs script to unfollow all those lovely people who dont follow you back.
+A Bun script to follow people who follow you, and unfollow people who no longer follow you back.

 ## Usage

-Create an api token with permission for _user -> user:follow_ at _<https://github.com/settings/tokens>_
+Create an API token with permission for _user -> user:follow_ at _<https://github.com/settings/tokens>_

-Create an _.env_ file with the following contents (or just set an environment variable)
+Create a _.env_ file with the following contents (or just set an environment variable)

 ```sh
 GITHUB_API_TOKEN=# Your API token